-- 3. Staff Review and Action - Applicable (see Section <>, Staff Review and Action). a. - b.
-The Floodplain Administrator shall review and decide the application in accordance with Section <>.
+- Applicable (see Section 2.2.5, Staff Review and Action). - b.
+The Floodplain Administrator shall review and decide the application in accordance with Section 2.3.14.D.
 Floodplain Development Permit Review Standards.

 D. Floodplain Development Permit Review Standards

 A floodplain development permit shall be approved if the application complies with the following: